 Analog Legacy Protocol Enhancements

-Signaling that occurs between switches (such as private branch exchanges (PBX), local exchange carrier and interexchange carrier) in telephone networks is sent either within the voice traffic (in-band signaling) or on a separate dedicated signaling channel (out of band signaling).The Channel Associated Signaling (CAS) is an in band method to set up and tear down calls.
+OverviewSignaling that occurs between switches (such as PBXs, local exchange carrier and interexchange carrier) in telephone networks is sent either within the voice traffic or on a separate dedicated signaling channel.The Channel Associated Signaling (CAS) is a method of signaling where a channel or timeslot carrying speech also carries with it the signaling and addressing to set up and tear down calls.
 This supervisory signaling is carried as "on-hook" and "off-hook".
 The addressing is carried as DTMF (Dual Tone Multi Frequency) or as MF (Multi Frequency).
-This form of signaling is still used to route calls on the public switched telephone network including subscriber lines like 2-wire local loops, on trunks between central offices, and on access trunks such as PBXs.
+This form of signaling is still used to route calls on the public switched telephone network (PSTN) including subscriber lines like 2wire local loops, on trunks between central offices (CO), and on access trunks such as PBXs.

-GL’s CAS and SS1 legacy protocol test solution supports simulation and analysis of signaling and voice communications interface between the National Airspace System (NAS) Voice System (NVS) and the legacy NAS voice switches, utilizing Ground to Ground (G/G) trunks that support analog interphone call processing.
+GL’s CAS and SS1 legacy protocol test solution supports simulation and analysis of Signaling and voice communications interface between the National Airspace System (NAS) Voice System (NVS) and the legacy NAS Voice Switches, utilizing Ground to Ground (G/G) trunks that support Analog interphone call processing.

 Legacy Protocols Simulation